emartineznunez/AutoMeKin/docs/method.md

 connecting both states, and the highest point of the NEB is subjected to TS optimization.
 This sampling does not need to include the number of trajectories and _has not been implemented yet for qcore_.

 {: .warning }
-To use <code>MD-micro<code> the initial structure needs to be fully optimized and a frequency calculation can not afford imaginary frequencies.
+To use <code>MD-micro</code> the initial structure needs to be fully optimized and a frequency calculation can not afford imaginary frequencies.
 Otherwise choose <code>MD</code>

 <code>association<code> and <code>vdW</code> are employed to sample van der Waals structures, present some peculiarities and therefore are explained in detail in van der Waals complexes.